 Import licenses issued by the Ministry of Commerce, Industry and Tourism (MINCOMERCIO): Most agricultural product import licenses issued by the Ministry of Commerce are issued automatically and are "free".
 However, there are a number of agricultural products that need pre-approval before the Ministry of Commerce will issue an import permit.
-These pre-approvals are regulated by the Ministry of Agriculture through the issuance of a sanitary or phytosanitary certificate for imports.
-For example, if the Ministry of Agriculture (MOA) determines that corn imports are not needed because they may negatively affect domestic prices, it can refuse to issue a phytosanitary certificate and thus the Ministry of Commerce will not issue the import permit.
-In the case of food products imported for human consumption, it is the Ministry of Social Protection that provides the pre-approval.
-Most of the agricultural products that need pre-approval are those products included in the price ban system.
+These pre-approvals are regulated by the Ministry of Agriculture and Rural Development (MOA) through the issuance of a sanitary or phytosanitary certificate for imports.
+For example, if the Ministry of Agriculture determines that corn imports are not needed because they may negatively affect domestic prices, it could hypothetically refuse to issue a phytosanitary certificate and thus the Ministry of Commerce will not issue the import permit.
+In the case of food products imported for human consumption, it is the Ministry of Health and Social Protection (MOH) that provides the pre-approval.

 Under the MAC the Ministry of Agriculture (MOA) conducts three or four auctions per year to assign the quota to interested buyers.
 Prior to the auction, the Ministry of Agriculture (MOA) announces the “absorption” ratio of imports-to-local production.
 This ratio is calculated based upon expected local production and demand.
 For example, in 2009 the government allowed for the purchase of over 2.0 million tons of yellow corn at a ratio of 6 tons of imported corn for every one ton of local corn purchased.
 Feed millers, poultry producers and distributors submitted bids at the auction for the volume of imports desired knowing how much local corn they would need to buy.
 Before any imports could be made under the quota, the importer must show Customs that it purchased the required local production.
 This system sets a minimum price for local corn at the international price plus the out-of-quota-duty and freight.
 During periods of low domestic production farmers can distort market prices by requesting a premium knowing that importers need their product to be able to import.
-The out-of-quota duty is the greater of either 5 percent or the Andean Price Band duty.
-The CTPA will eliminate the price band system and quota auctions, and simplify the overall import process for U.S. grains is more transparent.
+The out-of-quota duty is the greatest of either 5 percent or the Andean Price Band duty.
+The CTPA has eliminated the price band system and quota auctions and the overall import process for U.S. grains is more transparent.
 The MAC would apply for grain imports out-of-quota under the CTPA.